 Optimise loyalty reward programs

-Not only do 90% of mobile users who participate in an SMS loyalty programme, feel that they gain value from it, but a study by First Insight actually found that retail discounts are most loved by Baby Boomers.
+Not only do 85% of loyalty program members who have redeemed with their mobile phone say their experience was improved by that technology, but a study by First Insight actually found that retail discounts are most loved by Baby Boomers.
 This generation of customers want to be rewarded for their loyalty and this is often best achieved through easily accessible discounts, such as a well timed SMS promotional campaign.

 Furthermore, eMarketer reveals that brand loyalty is highest amongst Generation X. So, leveraging loyalty programmes can prove very effective for retaining good engagement with these customers.
 Such programmes are best kept simple, with a good mix of both short and long-term rewards.
 So be sure that all loyalty campaigns are created with this in mind.